The Foundations: 1968

+In January 1968, they were invited to put down some tracks for John Peel's radio show.
+One of the tracks that they laid down was a cover of ? and the Mysterians garage classic "96 Tears".
+On the same day, PP Arnold was in the studio with Dusty Springfield and Madeline Bell as her backing vocalists.
+However, the list of tracks given on the BBC site are, "A Whole New Thing", "Back on My Feet Again" and "Help Me".
+In the book, The Peel Sessions by Ken Garner, the songs listed are, "A Whole New Thing", "Back On My Feet Again", "Help Me" and "96 Tears".
+A recording of "96 Tears" did find its way on to an EP, Baby, Now That I've Found You, released on Pye PNV 24199.

+The 10 February 1968 issue of Billboard ran a picture of Louis Benjamin, head of Pye Records presenting a gold record to three members of the Foundations to mark the million sales of their debut single.
+Also pictured was the group's manager Barry Class.

+Bass player Peter MacBeth was interviewed by Bob Dawbarn for the 17 February issue of Melody Maker.
+He said that they had a van for their equipment and had recently bought a twelve-seater car that used to belong to the Queen Mother.
+There was still speculation on whether the group would add a trumpet player.
+Macbeth said that if they do go to the United States, they would pick up one to tour with them.

-Around this time, after the release of their second single, tensions developed between the band and their songwriter/producer, Tony Macaulay.
+Since "Back on My Feet Again" (their second single) had been released, tensions developed between the band and their songwriter/producer, Tony Macaulay.
 He would not allow them to record any of their own songs.
-In an interview, the band's organ player, Tony Gomez, told the New Musical Express (NME) in an interview that he, Peter MacBeth, and Eric Allandale had some ideas that they wanted to put together.
+In an interview, the band's organ player, Tony Gomez, told the New Musical Express (NME) that he, Peter MacBeth, and Eric Allandale had some ideas that they wanted to put together.
 Curtis later recalled that Macaulay was a problem.
 "Tony Macaulay was very talented, but could be difficult to get on with.
 When we asked to record some of our own material – just as B sides, we weren't after the A side – he called us 'ungrateful' and stormed out of the studio."

 The group felt that Macaulay had reined in their "real" sound, making them seem more pop-oriented than they were.
-Tony Macaulay was later to recall, "I was never close to the Foundations.
+Tony Macaulay also recalled, "I was never close to the Foundations.
 I couldn't stand them, and they hated me!
 But the body of work we recorded was excellent."

-A third single, also released in 1968 "Any Old Time (You're Lonely and Sad)", reached No. 48.